Transformed Primal-Dual Methods For Nonlinear Saddle Point Systems: Introduction

 \subsection{Contribution}

-To summarize, our main contribution of this work includes: \begin{itemize} \item We propose a novel transformed primal dual flow and obtain exponential decay of a strong Lyapunov function.
+To summarize, our main contribution of this work includes: \begin{itemize} \item We propose a novel transformed primal-dual flow and prove the saddle point $(u^*, p^*)$ is exponentially stable by showing the exponential decay of a strong Lyapunov function.
 We show the symmetrized version can recover the well-known ALM.

-\item In the discrete level, we develop several transformed primal-dual iterations by applying implicit Euler, explicit Euler, and implicit-explicit methods of TPD flow.
-All the schemes achieve the state-of-the-art linear convergence rates with mild assumptions, even neither $f$ nor $h$ is strongly convex.
+\item In the discrete level, we develop several transformed primal-dual iterations by applying implicit Euler, explicit Euler, implicit-explicit Euler, and GS-AOR methods of the TPD flow.
+All the schemes achieve the linear convergence rates with mild assumptions, even neither $f$ nor $g$ is strongly convex.
+In particular, GS-AOR is an explicit scheme achieving the state-of-the-art linear convergence rate.

 \item Instead of solving a subproblem at each iteration accurately, we can relax to general linear inexact solvers $\IV^{-1}$ and $\IQ^{-1}$.
 We also derive convergence analysis with nonlinear inexact inner solvers for sub-problem~\eqref{eq:intro subproblem}.
 Compared with existing works, our framework using the strong Lyapunov property provides flexibility and much clear analysis to choose inexact inner solvers. \end{itemize}